 A close coupled toilet suite has the toilet cistern bolted directly to the toilet pan, eliminating the pipe that otherwise connects the two.
 These toilets normally have a smaller set out tolerance.

-Link Suite
+Link Toilet Suite

 A link toilet suite has the toilet cistern bolted to the wall, which connects to the pan via a flush pipe.
 These then have a link, a plastic cover that hides the flush pipe by connecting under the cistern, to the toilet seat.
 These suites are generally very versatile when it comes to set outs and are normally cheaper to purchase and to install.